uLipe/espFoC/examples/simple_velocity/README.md

 ```
 $ idf.py build flash monitor
 ```
-* The motor should start to moving with constant speed.
+* The motor should start to moving ramping up and down the speed.